kelubo/wfbook/存储/Ceph/9_RBD.md

 If everything looks okay, you may begin using the Ceph block device within your VM.

-# Block Devices and Kubernetes[](https://docs.ceph.com/en/latest/rbd/rbd-kubernetes/#block-devices-and-kubernetes)
+# Block Devices and Kubernetes

 You may use Ceph Block Device images with Kubernetes v1.13 and later through [ceph-csi](https://github.com/ceph/ceph-csi/), which dynamically provisions RBD images to back Kubernetes [volumes](https://kubernetes.io/docs/concepts/storage/volumes/) and maps these RBD images as block devices (optionally mounting a file system contained within the image) on worker nodes running [pods](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/) that reference an RBD-backed volume.
 Ceph stripes block device images as objects across the cluster, which means that large Ceph Block Device images have better performance than a standalone server!